Skip to content

 Rideathon is the BHS’s yearly fundraising event that challenges horse-lovers to go the distance and raise while they ride.
 It is all about celebrating the joy, freedom and adventure of riding – and raising much needed funds to protect our off-road routes, as well as to Keep Britain Riding.

-Running throughout the month of July, choose a distance of your choice - 25km, 50km, 75km, or 100km are the suggested distances to choose from* - choose a route and then ask your friends to sponsor you.
-All with a goal of fundraising for the BHS’s access work.
+Running throughout the month of May, choose a distance of your choice - 25km, 50km, 75km, or 100km are the suggested distances to choose from* - choose your routes, and then ask your friends to sponsor you.
+All with a goal of fundraising for the BHS Ride Out Fund.

 *Before embarking on the Rideathon challenge, carefully assess your horse’s current level of fitness.
 Overestimating your horse’s endurance can lead to overexertion, fatigue and potential injury.